Business travelers find they are very productive while on the road due to more technology options

 According to the study, work-based relationships and productivity are strengthened through business travel.
-Nearly 9 in 10 business travellers (86%) said travel helped them build new knowledge and perspective, while 80% said business travel boosted their productivity.
+Nearly 9 in 10 business travelers (86%) said travel helped them build new knowledge and perspective, while 80% said business travel boosted their productivity.
 Additionally, more than 9 in 10 (93%) said that travel positives outweighed negatives when it comes to building and maintaining relationships at work, while nearly 8 in 10 (77%) say the same about their home lives.

 The CWT Connected Traveler Study was created by Carlson Wagonlit Travel and conducted through Artemis Strategy Group March 30-April 24, 2017.
 Survey data was collected from more than 1,900 business travelers between the ages of 25-65 from the Americas (Brazil, Canada, Chile, Mexico and the United States), EMEA (France, Germany, Italy, Spain, Sweden and the United Kingdom) and APAC (Australia, China, India, Japan and Singapore).
 To participate in the study, business travelers were required to have made more than four business trips within the past 12 months.
 The purpose of this study is, to understand how business travelers stayed connected to both work and home while on the road.

 Companies and governments rely on us to keep their people connected.
 We provide their travelers with a consumer-grade travel experience, combining innovative technology with our vast experience.
 Every day we look after enough travelers to fill almost 200 Boeing 747s and around 100,000 hotel rooms, and handle 95 corporate events.
 We have more than 18,000 people in nearly 150 countries, and in 2016 posted a total transaction volume of US$ 23 billion.